4 Common Problems on Spin Mop and How to Fix Them

 Reason one: The first possible reason is when you see the ringer cap is jammed too tightly.

-Many spin mops have this kind of ringer cap locks, as like Mopando Spin Mop.
+Many spin mops have this kind of ringer cap locks, like Mopando Spin Mop.
 The ringer cap lock is basically a second handle of the mop, which lies between the mop head and hand-grip.

 When the ringer cap is too tight, the mop won’t spin when you press in inside the bucket.